+City Corporation of <insert city="" name=""></insert>

+Ref.
+No:

 WARD COMMITTEE MEETING NOTICE

+Sub: Invitation to attend the Ward Committee meeting of Ward No

 With reference to the above subject, whereas the ward committees have been formed for effective delivery of services to the citizens and provide a forum for residents to provide their inputs and suggestions in the governance of the city and implementation of development projects in the ward, and secretaries have been appointed to the ward committees for efficient functioning, the ward committee meeting has been convened as suggested by the chairperson and the members of the ward committee.

+Therefore, the chairperson and members of the ward committee as well as the officials concerned are hereby requested to attend the meeting of Ward No

 During this meeting, issues pertaining to current development works at the ward, identifying the beneficiaries for different schemes, any other issues etc. will be discussed.
 The meeting is open to all residents of the ward and we request all the residents to attend in large numbers for the development of the ward.
 It is thereby requested that the bureaucrats shall attend the meeting with necessary documents.

 Meeting Agenda

+1. 2.

+3.

+4.

+5.

-Ward Committee Secretary, Ward No. .....
+Ward Committee Secretary.